-Climate of Hatred: Why Do Americans Dislike the Media?
+Climate of Hatred: Why Do Americans Hate the Media?

 Throughout the past year, a climate of hatred and hostility towards journalists in the United States has become significantly worse.